Through the first eight months of sports betting, the list of biggest Virginia sports betting apps contains some familiar names.

 |Sportsbook||Percentage of promotional spend|

 The three biggest Virginia sportsbooks are also the biggest spenders when it comes to marketing and promos.
-However, keep an eye on Caesars (formerly William Hill).
+However, keep an eye on Caesars VA (formerly William Hill).
 The rebranded and retooled sportsbook has amped up its marketing in Virginia in recent months.
 And with a steady stream of clever promotions, it could soon be nipping at the heels of FanDuel, DraftKings, and BetMGM.